ashejim/C769/_build/html/_sources/task1.md

 **Can I use projects from other WGU courses?**

+Yes!
 You can use any of your work or academic projects (at WGU or elsewhere) provided no proprietary information is used without permission.
 Don't worry about self-plagiarism, as the similarity check will identify and ignore it.
 Just as in reusing work projects, expect to modify and remold past academic assignments to meet the rubric requirements.

 **Do I need an "electronic signature" as specified in the official rubric?**